Existence and classification of $b$-contact structures: Introduction

 On the contact side of this story, the study of the topological features of $b$-contact structures was initiated in \cite{MO1}, followed by an analysis of their associated Reeb dynamics \cite{MO2,MOP}.
 Once more, $b$-contact structures on a $b$-manifold $(M,Z)$ are contact outside the hypersurface $Z$, and the contact condition degenerates on the critical hypersurface.
 A natural way to express this degeneracy is by viewing them as Jacobi structures, which were introduced by Lichnerowicz \cite{Li} and Kirillov \cite{Kir} as generalizations of symplectic, Poisson, and contact structures.
-In the case of a $b$-contact form, the maximum wedge of the associated Jacobi structure cuts the zero-section transversally along $Z$.
+In the case of a $b$-contact form, the maximum wedge of the associated Jacobi structure {necessarily satisfies a certain transversality condition (see subsection \ref{subsec:Jacobi})}.
 The associated singular foliation yields leaves of maximal dimension outside the hypersurface where the induced structure is contact.
 On the critical hypersurface, an intricate interplay takes place between codimension one locally conformally symplectic leaves and codimension two contact leaves.
 As it happens with regular symplectic and contact manifolds, $b$-contact structures are induced on certain hypersurfaces of $b$-symplectic manifolds.